Synthetic Homes: A Multimodal Generative AI Pipeline for Residential Building Data Generation under Data Scarcity: Methodology

-While our pipeline is tailored to generate labeled data from images and tabular data, it is inherently modular and extensible.
+While our pipeline is tailored to generate data from images and tabular data, it is inherently modular and extensible.
 Any stage is easily modified or expanded for other related purposes, and different information can be generated in addition to or in place of any data produced by this pipeline.
+For example, a different \gls{llm} could be employed in place of GPT, or other types of data could be considered or generated by the pipeline.
+Those interested in generating synthetic commercial buildings could use a modified version of this pipeline that emphasizes the characteristics and data central to their research.
+This opens use of our work to a larger set of individuals.
 Rather than proposing a rigid set of steps, we present a flexible framework that integrates generative \gls{ai}, web scraping, and building simulation, designed for rapid, low-cost data generation in building energy and other fields that traditionally suffer from data scarcity.
-Ultimately, the data generated by our framework can be used to prototype, design, train, and research urban energy systems.
+Ultimately, the data generated by our framework can be used to prototype, design, train, and research urban energy systems and models.

-An instance of this pipeline was implemented and executed\footnote{Our source code is available at: \url{https://github.com/Lafayette-EshbaughSilveyra-Group/synthetic-homes}.} on a \texttt{g3.medium} flavor JetStream 2 virtual machine running Ubuntu 24.04.2 (Noble).
+An instance of this pipeline was implemented and executed\footnote{Source code: \url{https://github.com/Lafayette-EshbaughSilveyra-Group/synthetic-homes}.} on a \texttt{g3.medium} flavor JetStream 2 virtual machine running Ubuntu 24.04.2 (Noble).
 Specifically, the system featured one NUMA node with 8 AMD EPYC-Milan processors, 30 GB of RAM, and an NVIDIA A100 SXM4 40 GB GPU (of which 10 GB was allocated).
 Additionally, it was fully virtualized (KVM and AMD-V).
-To run the pipeline, we paid \$0.36 (USD) for OpenAI requests to produce data for 257 homes---about \$0.0014 per home.
-We used the PyTorch~\cite{anselPyTorch2Faster2024} machine learning framework, and the Hugging Face Transformers library~\cite{wolfTransformersStateoftheArtNatural2020} to load the models we used.
+We paid \$0.73 (USD) for OpenAI requests to produce data for 247 homes---about \$0.0030 per home.\footnote{Assuming a conservative upper bound of 10 CPU minutes per home at 100 watts and electricity prices at \$0.15 per kilowatt-hour, local electricity costs are approximately \$0.0025 per synthetic home, giving a worst case total of \$0.0055 per synthetic home.} To run the pipeline, we used the PyTorch~\parencite{anselPyTorch2Faster2024} machine learning framework, and the Hugging Face Transformers library~\parencite{wolfTransformersStateoftheArtNatural2020} to load the models we used.
 In the subsections that follow, we describe each pipeline component in detail.